Properties of Interaction Networks in Compressed Two and Three Dimensional Particulate Systems

 \section{Introduction}

-Particulate systems occur very often in the nature and take different form ranging from dry or wet granular matter to suspensions.
-Even though these materials are so common, there are still many unresolved fundamental questions.
+Particulate systems are very common in nature and take different form ranging from dry or wet granular matter to suspensions.
+Still, there are many unresolved fundamental questions.
 In particular, the connection between microscale behavior (on the scale of constitutive granular particles) and macroscale response of granular systems that are subject to external load, such as compression or shear, is still an open question.

 A significant body of work, that has been mostly developed during the last decade, suggests that connecting the micro and macroscale involves interaction networks that spontaneously develop in particulate-based systems.
 These works involve topology-based studies~\cite{arevalo_bif_chaos_09, arevalo_pre10, arevalo_pre13, azema_pre_12, ardanza_pre14,epl12, pre13,kramar_2014,kramar_pre_14,Pugnaloni_2016,kondic_2016,pg17,PRE_2018,pre18_impact}, cluster analysis~\cite{zhang_10,tordesillas_pre10,walker_pre12}, community detection schemes~\cite{peters05,daniels_pre12}, force network ensembles~\cite{tighe_sm10,tighe_jsm11,sarkar_prl13}, statistical analysis~\cite{radjai_96b,radjai97b,radjai99} percolation-based approaches~\cite{ostojic06, kovalcinova_scaling, ostojic_pre07,stauffer}, and discussion of percolation and jamming transitions~\cite{kovalcinova_percolation, ohern01, ohern_pre03, ohern_pre_12, Pastor-Satorras_12, stauffer}.